triestpa/tiny-framework/README.md

   res.send(req.id)
 })

-// The post body is not parsed automatically, but can be done via middleware server.post('/echo', bodyParser, (req, res) => {
+// The post body is not parsed automatically, but can be processed via middleware server.post('/echo', bodyParser, (req, res) => {
   res.send(req.body)
 })